Abarim Publications' online Biblical Hebrew Dictionary

 Oddly enough, this verb's only derivative is the word עדר (eder), meaning flock or herd.
 That renders the curious notion that the Hebrews saw a flock as something that lagged or loitered, but also as something that was characterized by elements that continuously went missing.

-Jesus' parable of the lamb gone astray (John 10, Matthew 18:11-14) is therefore not only about the lamb that was found and saved but also about the herd as a whole.
+Jesus' parable of the lamb gone astray (Matthew 18:11-14, also see John 10:1-16) is therefore not only about the lamb that was found and saved but also about the herd as a whole.
 When Jesus is the shepherd, the entire flock changes its natural quality, from a collection of easy pickings to a firmly kept collective.